-The construction of the Vista Del Mar Elementary School and associated extension of Del Sol Boulevard on a 20-acre project site in Otay Mesa, California; resulted in impacts to 0.02 acre of vernal pool basin and associated federally listed species.
-To mitigate these impacts, offsite restoration/enhancement and creation (collectively referred to as "restoration" in this report) of vernal pool habitat was implemented according to a Vernal Pool Restoration Plan (Helix 2011, as amended by TAIC 2011; Appendix A), which was approved by the U.S. Fish and Wildlife Service (USFWS) and U.S. Army Corps of Engineers (USACE) on February 2, 2011.
+The construction of the Vista Del Mar Elementary School and associated extension of Del Sol Boulevard on a 20-acre project site in Otay Mesa, California resulted in impacts to 0.02 acre of vernal pool basins and associated federally listed species.
+To mitigate these impacts, offsite restoration/enhancement1 and creation2 (collectively referred to as "restoration" in this report) of vernal pool habitat was implemented according to a Vernal Pool Restoration Plan (Helix, 2011; as amended by TAIC, 2011; Appendix A), which was approved by the U.S. Fish and Wildlife Service (USFWS) and U.S. Army Corps of Engineers (USACE) on February 2, 2011.

-The vernal pool restoration site ("restoration site") is located within a 1.05-acre parcel, under the ownership of the City of San Diego (City), that makes up a portion of the City's Otay Mesa West Preserve-Parcel B in Otay, California (Figure 1), on the east side of Assessor's Parcel Number 645-061-01-00.
+The vernal pool restoration site (restoration site) is located within a 1.05-acre parcel, under the ownership of the City of San Diego (City), that makes up a portion of the City's Otay Mesa West Preserve-Parcel B in Otay, California (Figure 1), on the east side of Assessor's Parcel Number 645-061-01-00.
 It occupies a portion of Section 31 in Township 18 South, Range 1 West of the U.S. Geological Survey 7.5-minute Imperial Beach Quadrangle (Figure 2).
-The restoration site occurs approximately 2,700 feet south of the Vista Del Mar Elementary School construction (impact) site on a mesa and is situated between Moody Canyon to the south and the San Diego Gas and Electric substation on Otay Mesa Road to the north.

-The restoration site historically supported low quality vernal pools that were disturbed by offroad vehicle activity.
+The restoration site occurs approximately 2,700 feet south of the Vista Del Mar Elementary School (impact) site on a mesa that is situated between Moody Canyon to the south and the San Diego Gas and Electric substation on Otay Mesa Road to the north.
+The restoration site historically supported low quality vernal pools that were disturbed by off-road vehicle activity.
 This area was previously managed by The Environmental Trust (TET), and then deeded to the City after TET declared bankruptcy.
-The Conservation Easement (CE) is currently being reviewed and approved by the USACE, and will also include the California Department of Fish and Wildlife (CDFW) as third party beneficiary.
+The existing Conservation Easement (CE) for the City's Otay Mesa West Preserve is currently being amended by the USACE and California Department of Fish and Wildlife (CDFW) legal offices to address the restoration site, and the CE will continue to show CDFW as third-party beneficiary.

-The total impact to vernal pools from the construction of Vista Del Mar Elementary included the removal of 10 existing vernal pool basins, three of which supported the federally-endangered San Diego fairy shrimp (Branchinecta sandiegonensis).
-The USFWS, which regulates impacts to federally listed species, issued a Biological Opinion (BO) in response to impacts to the San Diego fairy shrimp (USFWS 2011; Appendix B).
+The total impact to vernal pools from the construction of Vista Del Mar Elementary included the removal of 10 existing vernal pool basins, three of which supported the federally endangered San Diego fairy shrimp (Branchinecta sandiegonensis).
+The USFWS, which regulates impacts to federally listed species, issued a Biological Opinion (BO) in response to impacts to the San Diego fairy shrimp (USFWS, 2011; Appendix B).
 The BO gave specific guidance regarding the allowable impacts and required mitigation for those impacts.
+A USACE Section 404 permit (Appendix B) allowing the fill of these vernal pools mirrored the mitigation requirements outlined in the BO, which requires restoration of vernal pools at a 5:1 ratio with at least 16 of 18

-&lt;sup>1 Restoration is defined in the Water Quality Certification No. 09C-017 (WDID 9-000001990) as reestablishment and rehabilitation.
+Restoration is defined in the Water Quality Certification No. 09C-017 (WDID 9-000001990) as reestablishment and rehabilitation.
 Re-establishment is the return of natural/historic functions to a site where vegetated or unvegetated waters of the U.S./State previously existed.
 Rehabilitation is the improvement of the general suite of functions of degraded vegetated or unvegetated waters of the U.S/State.
 "Enhancement" is defined in the Water Quality Certification as the improvement to one or two functions of existing vegetated or unvegetated waters of the U.S/State.

-&lt;sup>2 Also defined as "establishment" in the Water Quality Certification No. 09C-017 (WDID 9-000001990).
+2 Also defined as "establishment" in the Water Quality Certification No. 09C-017 (WDID 9-000001990).